databricks-industry-solutions/security-analysis-tool/docs/setup.md

      * Set the value for the account_id
      * Set the value for the sql_warehouse_id
      * Set the value for username_for_alerts
-     * databricks secrets scope/key names to pick the secrets from the steps above.
+     * Databricks secrets scope/key names to pick the secrets from the steps above.

      * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 4 should look like this if you are using the secrets (Required for TF deployments):
          ```